Why pay more

 - Walk with God - Cultivate spiritual practices to nourish their life in Christ, resist cultural idolatries, and grow in Christlikeness as manifested in love for God, love for others, and the fruit of the Holy Spirit.

-- Study the Bible - Read and interpret Scripture in light of its unfolding story of God's mission that finds its center in the gospel of Jesus Christ.
-Exegete biblical books and passages using sound hermeneutical principles and tools to discern the Spirit’s message for the Church today.
+- Study the Bible - Interpret Scripture in light of its unfolding story of God's mission that finds its center in the gospel of Jesus Christ.
+Exegete biblical books and passages in original languages using sound hermeneutical principles and tools to discern the Spirit’s message for the Church today.

-- Serve the Church - Serve the Church, especially in the ministry of the Word (preaching and teaching), worship, prayer, evangelism, discipleship, pastoral care, leadership development, and missions to strengthen congregations for God’s mission locally and globally.
+- Serve the Church - Serve the Church, especially through the ministry of the Word (preaching and teaching), worship, prayer, evangelism, discipleship, pastoral care, leadership development, and missions to equip congregations for God’s mission locally and globally.

 - Apply Contextualized Theology - Apply the theological riches of the historic Church and the Reformed evangelical tradition to meet the needs of the Church in one’s missional context.

-- Partner for Mission - Honor the Church’s unity by learning from and partnering with the broader body of Christ for the sake of his name among all nations.
+- Learn from and partner with the broader body of Christ for the sake of his name among all nations.

 38 Core Courses